Urban nature: six of the best squares in central London | Hudsons Property

 Soho Square

 Now a sweet spot for a sandwich in the sun and a break from the buzz of the central London, Soho Square dates to the late 1670s, when it was originally called King Square after Charles II.
 A ghost-like, time-worn statue of the king can be found in the square today, but most of us only notice the half-timbered mock-Tudor cottage that was built in 1925 as an access point to the electricity substation beneath it.
-During World War II the hut was used as a temporary bomb shelter.
-Look out for the table tennis in the corner by the Greek Street entrance, where crowd-pleasing ping pong players show off.

 Russell Square

 London’s second-largest garden square in the heart of Bloomsbury was landscaped in 1800 by designer Humphrey Repton.
 Surrounded by gorgeous hotels, museums and London landmarks including the British Museum, the Brunswick Centre and UCL, it’s a serene central spot.
-The grade II listed gardens were given a major facelift in 2002 including new planting, a 10m-high fountain and glassed-in café.
-On the western corner, one of 13 Victorian cabmen’s shelters remaining in the capital, is a tiny green shed for black cab drivers to stop for a bargain breakfast and a mug of tea.
-You can’t get more London than that.